 Your long-time client just told you she was pregnant.
 Do you automatically think to reduce the loads she was lifting?
 Do you worry about having her use weights at all?
-This is a natural tendency because conventional guidance has always said that women should decrease their resistance levels during pregnancy to minimize the risk of injury given the increased stress placed on their bodies.
-Some women are told not to lift more than 5-8 lbs.
-Others are told to do body weight exercises only.
-While risk mitigation is very important, the chart below illustrates how this strategy of reducing loads may have the opposite effect in achieving the desired goal of pain & injury mitigation.
+This is a natural tendency because conventional guidance has always said that pregnant people should limit physical exertion when strength training to minimize stress to the body.

 This has been the fallback position of the medical community for decades.
 We often hear doctors advising their patients to reduce loads or focus on bodyweight only exercise during pregnancy.
 However, under scrutiny, it reveals a major flaw.
 In this piece, we show how this approach can leave clients less prepared to manage the physical challenges of pregnancy, which could lead to pain, discomfort, or even injury.

 The guidance to limit stress to the body is often given to mitigate potential pains & injuries that could arise from the increased stress that is placed on the body during pregnancy.
 While mitigating pain & injury should be a critical goal of any prenatal training program, the graph below illustrates how the “low stress approach” is not the most effective strategy to achieve this goal.
 In fact, it could even increase the risk of pains & injuries.

 This “strength-to-weight” graph below shows the following: